HR’s Role During An Economic Crisis

 Assessing and Addressing Talent Needs

 It may be expected that HR’s role during an economic crisis would center around talent.
 As companies make critical staffing decisions, the evaluation of talent and the use of that talent becomes paramount.
 During cost-saving conversations, significant efforts must be made to make effective use of staff.
-This is where HR’s pre-pandemic efforts can come out and shine.
-The use of performance evaluations and development tools, succession plans, and cross-training measures will allow the company to determine proper furloughs and layoffs that will minimize the impact of staff reductions.
-The information already compiled on current staff will allow for the proper pivot to fill business needs – not only due to cost-saving measures but to also cover losses due to employee illness, leave of absence, and quarantines.
+HR leaders can address these priorities through performance evaluations, development tools, succession plans, and cross-training initiatives.

 Managing the Mood

-Remember that a reduction in staff levels are always difficult on those left “behind.”
-Consider the emotions of those who may feel guilty that they were able to remain employed, those who may be emotionally distraught because of illness and death in their lives, those with significant stress due to finances, and those who are struggling to balance child and eldercare issues.
-Economic challenges always take a toll on employees one way or another and consideration must be made for the mental health of those that are at the heart of the organization to assure a thriving and productive environment.
+Economic challenges always take a toll on employees in one way or another, and consideration must be made for the mental health and well-being of those that are at the heart of your organization to assure a thriving and productive environment.
 Promote your Employee Assistance Plans (EAPs), take advantage of the co-pay waiver of many health plans for mental health, and provide regular communication to staff on financial offers from local banks and community resources.

-Special thanks to Melissa Dern and Patti Dunham, MBA, MA, SPHR, SHRM-SCP, for writing this edition of our Emerging Issues in HR!
+Special thanks to Colleen Mahoney, PHR, HR Business Advisor, for contributing to this edition of our Emerging Issues in HR!

-Now more than ever, HR plays an integral role in optimizing your operations during the pandemic.
-Strategic HR can help with your leadership and HR strategy through COVID-19.
+HR plays an integral role in optimizing your operations during challenging times.
+Strategic HR Business Advisors can help with your leadership and HR strategy.
 For more information, please visit our HR Strategy page, or simply contact us – we’d love to hear from you.